greenlucid/vea-validator/DESIGN_AND_RATIONALE.md

 | `withdraw_deposit` | `claimHashes[epoch] == 0` (pre-check) | drop task |
 | `withdraw_deposit` | on revert: `claimHashes[epoch] == 0` | drop task |

-**Why "already" reverts are acceptable:** The indexer updates the ClaimStore when it sees events, but doesn't proactively clean up stale tasks from the scheduler.
-Due to our conservative finality buffer, the indexer may process an event (e.g., `Challenged`) and update the ClaimStore before the dispatcher attempts a now-stale task (e.g., `StartVerification`).
-The "already" revert safely handles this case.
-A future optimization could have the indexer drop stale tasks when processing events.

-**Frontrun detection via event checks:** When a task reverts with "Invalid claim" (claimHash mismatch), we check if the expected event was emitted in recent blocks (last 500 blocks, capped at 1000 block range for RPC compatibility).
-This detects frontruns where another validator's tx landed between our pre-check and tx execution, changing the claimHash.
+**Frontrun detection via event checks:** When a task reverts, we check if the expected event was emitted in recent blocks (last 500 blocks, capped at 1000 block range for RPC compatibility).
+This detects frontruns where another validator's tx landed between our pre-check and tx execution.
 If the event exists, the job was done - we drop the task.
 For `challenge`, if `VerificationStarted` was emitted (rare edge case during resync), we reschedule +15min to wait for finality before retrying with updated claim data.

 ### Missing Claim Data